Vijaymahadevan97/Vijaymahadevan97/README.md

 # Hi there, I'm Vijay Mahadeven 👋

-I'm a MERN stack full-stack developer based in [Your Location].
+I'm a MERN stack full-stack developer based in Ernakulam.
 I'm passionate about coding and love to create efficient and scalable web applications.

 ## 🔭 Currently working on:
 I'm currently working on an ecommerce project, building a full-stack web application from scratch using the MERN stack.